andres-condezo/to-do-list/README.md

 # To-Do-list

->	This is a repository for a book list app to store your favorite books.
+>	The To-Do list app is a minimalist planner to organize your day.

 ## Screenshots: